-To register Zoom Math, you will need the zCode which is unique for your calculator.
+To register Zoom Math, you will need the zCode that is unique to your calculator.
 To find your calculator's zCode, run Zoom Math, and then go to the Zoom information screen by pressing ZOOM.
 Your zCode will be 12 letters separated into three groups.
 Example: "tpnv-ftby-ttth".
 Once you have purchased your Registration Key, press ENTER to continue to the registration screen where you can enter the Key.